More than 33 million people in Brazil suffer from hunger in 2022, a figure that almost doubled in two years.

 Results vary significantly from estimates given by the World Food Program where less than 2.5% of the population in Brazil suffered from undernourishment in 2017-19.
-But the minimum amount of food essential for sound health and growth is considered as an indirect approach to assess food security and different from an index measuring the perception of hunger.
+But the minimum amount of food essential for sound health and growth is considered an indirect approach to assessing food security and is different from an index measuring the perception of hunger.

 Overall results of the survey show that 15.5% of households experience severe food insecurity, and 15.2% of households are moderate food insecurity.
 A previous survey carried out in 2020 showed that hunger in Brazil had returned to levels equivalent to those in 2004.
 It is now equivalent to the 1990s.

 The North (Norte) and Northeast (Nordeste) regions of Brazil experience significantly more some extent of food insecurity, 71.6% and 68% of households respectively, than the national average (58.7%).
 Hunger was an issue for 25.7% of households in the North, which is mostly covered by the Amazon rainforest, and 21% of households in the Northeast, the poorest region of Brazil, while it touched on only 9.9% of households in the much richer South (Sul) region.

 Black women and rural areas more affected by hunger

 Similarly, rural areas are more affected by hunger.
 And it also includes people producing food as 21.8% of family farms and small producers suffer from severe food insecurity, which were particularly affected by the economic crisis and dismantling of public policies aimed at small food producers.